Piriformis Syndrome Pain Help

-The Piriformis muscle is a small muscle located in the region deep within both sides of the hips.
+It is that small muscle located in the region deep within both sides of the hips.
 It travels and attaches down the back of the pelvis to the top of your femur.

-Sciatic nerve irritation
+Your Sciatic nerve becomes irritated

 The sciatic nerve is located directly underneath the piriformis muscle and is covered by it.
 This nerve is very thick and long.
-It originates as 5-6 separate nerves and combines to form one large nerve which runs from the base of the lumbar spine, underneath the piriformis and out down to the back of the thighs and feet.
+It originates as 5-6 separate nerves and combines to form one large nerve which runs from the base of the lumbar spine, underneath the muscle and out down to the back of the thighs and feet.

 Piriformis Syndrome Symptoms

-- aching pain
+- aching sensation

 - tingling sensation